©2022 West Trade Review

 Members of this team develop ideas for promotions and write weekly social media content for Twitter, Instagram, and Facebook.

-Team members also often work on the monthly newsletter using the Mailchimp software.
+Team members may also work on the monthly newsletter using the Mailchimp software.
 Knowledge of Mailchimp program as well as Adobe Express, Adobe Audition, or Trello preferred, but not required.
 Will train.

 Internships (unpaid, remote):